honeydew-ai/snowflake-world-tour-2025-demo/README.md

 3. During the lab, you will be using a Honeydew-owned Snowflake account.
    If you would like to try Honeydew with your own data and semantics, you can sign up to a trial account at https://app.honeydew.cloud/signup.
+   The instructions for reproducing the Snowflake data and semantic views in your own account are provided in the #Appendix

+## Appendix